laichengyu/reddit-clone/README.md

 ## How to create a Reddit clone using Create React App
-A sample app to show how to create a Reddit Clone using create-react-app
+A sample app to show how to create a Reddit Clone using create-react-app and react-bootstrap

 ## Deployment
 App is currently live and can be found at https://reddit-clone-lcy.herokuapp.com/